-[xxx] If we take the conservative figure of $0.02 \text{ person/km}^2$ for the whole of the estimated original Nambikwara territory of $50,000 \text{ km}^2$ , the result is only 1,000 people.
-After suffering the losses resulting from conquest, Price estimated only slightly larger number of the mean average of people/km, the total numbers would increase considerably.
-For instance, in one study the number proposed is
+[xxx] If we take the conservative figure of 0.02 person/km2 for the whole of the estimated original Nambikwara territory of 50,000 km2, the result is only 1,000 people.
+After suffering the losses resulting from conquest, Price estimated only

-0.01 person/km in 1976 (cited in Setz 1983: 11).The size of the ecologically more interesting territory may also be underestimated with respect to the Northern Nambikwara and the Valley: Price thought an estimate of 20.000 people by Rondon's people too high for a territory largely made of "inhospitable savanna" (Price 1994: 66).
-Hence in his latest estimate he arrived only at the figure of
+0.01 person/km2 in 1976 (cited in Setz 1983: 11).The size of the ecologically more interesting territory may also be underestimated with respect to the Northern Nambikwara and the Valley: Price thought an estimate of 20.000 people by Rondon's people too high for a territory largely made of "inhospitable savanna" (Price 1994: 66).
+Hence in his latest estimate he arrived only at the figure of people exploit 9000 ha., then the density of this particular occupancy amounts to